-The Alachua County Sheriff’s Office has been requested to assist the Waldo Police Department after the city’s interim police chief was suspended Thursday.
+The Alachua County Sheriff’s Office has been requested to assist the city of Waldo Police Department after its interim police chief was suspended Thursday.

 Waldo City Manager Kim Worley has requested the Sheriff’s office to step in after Police Chief Mike Szabo and Interim Police Chief Kenneth Smith were accused by other officers of establishing illegal ticket quotas.
 Both men are now on administrative leave while the Florida Department of Law Enforcement conducts an investigation into the Waldo department.

 Sgt.
 Becky Butscher, public information officer for the Sheriff’s office, said they are still waiting for approval by city officials on the plan, and the city and the Sheriff’s office will resume negotiating the agreement after Monday.

 Because the plan hasn’t yet been officially approved, details haven’t been released, Butscher said.
 She said she didn’t know how long the Sherriff’s office would work with the Waldo department, but said they would be there “as long as we are needed.”

 Butscher said that while the investigation is under way, citizens of Waldo can still rely on the Waldo police to respond to situations as they normally would.